8. The SMAL Linker

 ENDMAC

-In terms of these macros, the last example used above could be recoded as follows:
+In terms of these macros, the last example above could be rewritten as follows:

 IMPORTS DATA